What is branding and why is it a key component of your PR strategy?

 “Your reputation is what people remember and share about you.
 Living up to the standards of your brand doesn’t guarantee a good reputation, but it’s an excellent place to start.
 Brands that are reliable, accountable, and customer-friendly will often have a positive reputation, but it’s no guarantee.”

 Reputation stems from how you make people feel about your brand and how your stakeholders pass on that experience to others.
-You have to work hard at shaping that reputation through proactive and authentic marketing communication programmes i.e. public relations.
+You have to work hard at shaping that reputation through a proactive and authentic marketing communication programmes i.e. public relations.
+Thus branding is a key component of your PR strategy, because without clear branding you cannot develop effective, tailored messaging and PR campaigns.